... a word about us ...

 If you are based around Fukuoka and want to know more, our Director is happy to meet small groups of people in person to explain what we are about and where we are heading.
 TNR (Trap, Neuter, Replace)

-We are involved in several TNR projects in Fukuoka city.
+We are usually involved in several TNR projects in Fukuoka city at any time.
 This involves trapping feral cats, neutering/spaying them, and replacing them.
 The long term aim is to create a small, stable cat population of healthy animals, which can be embraced, or at least tolerated by the local community.
 More...

 As individuals, we love our cats and dogs dearly and - like you - cry salt tears when they pass on.
 But as an organisation, we are not sentimental.